kyla-reese/kyla-reese/README.md

 <br>

 ## Hobbies
-- I bake
+*Aside from coding and design, I also have a plethora of other hobbies that I like to spend my time on.
+Most of my ideas, in terms of design, color schemes, coding project concepts, etc. tend to stem from my want to solve a problem or fill a need that I've found while dabbling in these past times.*

-- I crochet
+- I like to bake. 🍪
-- I'm well read
+- I crochet things for myself and friends. 🧶
-- I like cozy games
+- I'm well read. 📖
-You'll find that these hobbies more often than not bleed into my work!
-This, I think, is where a lot of my creativty comes from.
+- And I like cozy games! 🎮